 The abrasion resistance was determined using a TABER abrasion test, which measures the wear of a material by friction on an abrasive substance.
 The specimen is fixed to a turning plate and in contact with an abrasive disk loaded with a weight of 9.81 N (2.21 lbf).
-The abrasion resistance is given by the weight lost of the specimen after a certain number of revolutions.
-Table 9 presents the results with Halar® ECTFE in comparison with other materials.
+The abrasion resistance is given by the weight lost by the specimen after a certain number of revolutions.
+Table 8 presents the results for Halar® ECTFE in comparison with other materials.

-Table 9: Abrasion resistance of Halar® ECTFE incomparison with other materials (TABER test).
+Table 8: Abrasion resistance of Halar® ECTFE incomparison with other materials (TABER test).

+Weight Loss

-Material Abrasive Disk Weight Loss [mg/1000 rev.]
+Material Abrasive Disk [mg/1,000 rev.]

 Halar ® ECTFE CS-17 25 to 35

 PVDF (homopolymers) CS-10 5 to 10

 CS-17 7 to 10

 PP (homopolymers) CS-10 15 to 20

 CS-17 18 to 28

 PTFE CS-10 8 to 12